doncandela/mgah/mgah.md

   mpirun -n $1 apptainer exec "$SIFS"/dem21.sif python ../../mx2.py mx2mod |& tee output
   ```

-- The simulation is run in precisely the same way as when not containerized, except that is is run in the bare-bones OpenMPI environment `ompi` rather than the environment `dem21` which had `dem21`, `msigs`, and other packages installed:
+- The simulation is run in precisely the same way as when not containerized, except that it can be run in the bare-bones OpenMPI environment `ompi` rather than the environment `dem21` which had `dem21`, `msigs`, and other packages installed:

   ```
   ...$ conda activate ompi
-  (ompi)...$ cd cc-expts; ls
-  mx2mod.yaml  mx2-app.sh ...
+  (ompi)...$ cd cc-expts-app; ls mx2mod.yaml  mx2-app.sh ...
-  (ompi)...cd-expts$ sifs           # alias sets SIFS to directory with dem21.sif (ompi)...cd-expts$ ./mx2-app.sh 15    # run containerized code in 15 MPI ranks
+  (ompi)...cd-expts-app$ sifs               # alias sets SIFS to directory with dem21.sif (ompi)...cd-expts-app$ ./mx2-app.sh 15    # run containerized code in 15 MPI ranks
   - Started MPI on master + 14 worker ranks.
   This is: mx2.py 7/29/24 D.C.
   Using dem21 version: v1.2 2/11/25